 There is a risk that existing and new customer relationships and R&D will not lead to sales growth and increased profits.
 The Group is reliant on a small number of skilled managers.
 The Group is reliant on effective relationships with its franchisees, especially in the US.
-Finally, while not fully apparent during 2022, there are emerging risks given the sharp rise in interest rates during 2022 in the aftermath of inflationary pressures, The Group is monitoring risks associated with stagflation or recession during 2023.
+Finally, there are continuing risks given the sharp rise in interest rates during 2023 but the existence of persistent inflation.
+The Group is monitoring risks associated with stagflation or recession for 2024 and 2025.